Yabulu, Queensland: Geography

 Yabulu is approximately 25 km by road north-west of the Townsville CBD.

 The suburb is bounded to the north-east by Halifax Bay (part of the Coral Sea), to the south-east loosely by Alick Creek, and to the south-west, west, and north-west by Althaus Creek, which flows into Halifax Bay.

-The Bruce Highway passes through the suburb. which fronts Halifax Bay.
+The Bruce Highway passes through the suburb.

-Yabulu is the site of a major nickel and cobalt refinery, owned by Clive Palmer.
-Cobarra is a neighbourhood near the nickel refinery.
+Yabulu is the site of a defunct nickel and cobalt refinery, owned by Clive Palmer.
+The refinery is located on the Cobarra railway loop.

 Mount Saunders is in the centre of the locality and is 92 m above sea level.

 There are two railway lines passing through the locality, the North Coast railway line and the now-closed Greenvale railway line.
 The locality has the following railway stations on the North Coast line: